rwieruch/blog_robinwieruch_content/react-testing-tutorial.md

 The `rootDir` configuration is used to specify the root folder where Jest should start to run through all the folders recursively.
 Since the Jest configuration is located in the *test/* folder, you have to go one folder up the directory chain to be able to access the *src/* folder where your snapshot tests can be found.

+Next, you need to install two packages to make it work with Babel.
+Especially the second package might change in the future, but it must be used for the recent Babel 7 upgrade.

+{{< highlight javascript >}}
+npm install --save-dev babel-jest babel-core@^7.0.0-bridge.0
+{{< /highlight >}}

 Last but not least, you need to specify a new script in your *package.json* to run your snapshot tests on the command line:

 {{< highlight javascript "hl_lines=5 6" >}}
 "scripts": {
-  "start": "webpack-dev-server --config ./webpack.config.js", "test:unit": "mocha --require babel-core/register --require ./test/helpers.js --require ./test/dom.js --require ignore-styles 'src/**/*.spec.js'",
+  "start": "webpack-dev-server --config ./webpack.config.js", "test:unit": "mocha --require @babel/register --require ./test/helpers.js --require ./test/dom.js --require ignore-styles 'src/**/*.spec.js'",
   "test:unit:watch": "npm run test:unit -- --watch",
   "test:snapshot": "jest --config ./test/jest.config.json",
   "test:snapshot:watch": "npm run test:snapshot -- --watch"